Exfoliating Smoothing Refreshing

 There is no downtime after dermaplaning.
 Your skin will feel exfoliated and may look red 1-2 days after the procedure.
 You can, however, return to normal activities and work immediately after the treatment.

-When will I see results?
+When will I see the results?
 How long will they last?

 The results of dermaplaning are visible almost immediately.
 It takes 2-3 days to appreciate the full effects, but once the redness goes away, you’ll have visibly smoother, brighter, softer skin.
 The results of dermaplaning are not permanent, unfortunately.
 The peach fuzz grows back, and the dead skin cells collect again.
 Roughly 3-4 weeks after the treatment, the results start to fade.
 You can return for a treatment every 4-6 weeks.